 Ever since Bitcoin's price has skyrocketed, there's a sudden hype in the crypto-industry around altcoins and people are more curious to see which tokens are all set to create a buzz this year.
-This compilation aims to introduce you to the top 10 cryptocurrencies for this year, that have seen some tremendous development in the past and are going to stay in the news especially for their pricing graphs or R&D.
+This compilation aims to introduce you to the top 10 cryptocurrencies for this year, that have seen some tremendous development in the past and are going to stay in the news especially for their pricing charts or R&D.

 Disclaimer: This is not a financial/investment advice.
 If you plan to invest, please do it at your own risk.